Clinical Embryology & Andrology Program Admissions Requirements

-- Currently work or have worked in clinical IVF or basic reproductive research as a clinical embryologist, andrologist, nurse, physician or research scientist.
-This requirement may be waived by the program directors based on experience or other factors.
+- Currently work or have worked in clinical IVF or basic reproductive research as an embryologist, andrologist, nurse, physician or research scientist.

 - International students, or applicants whose native language is not English, must take the TOEFL and receive a score equal to or greater than 550 for the paper-based test, or 213 for the computer-based test, or 80 for the iBT exam.

-The application deadline is December 31st for students seeking entry into classes beginning the following April.
-Applications received after that date may be considered based on merit and space availability.
-Applications will be reviewed in January, and students will be notified of a decision soon thereafter.
+Accepting applications for the next cohort beginning in 2016.
+Applications received will be considered based on merit and space availability.
+The program is reviewing applications on a rolling basis.
+Applications will be reviewed during admissions committee meetings scheduled after the applications are completed and supporting documents have been received.
+Students will be notified of the admissions committee decision soon after.
 Students who plan to seek financial aid are advised to submit their applications as early as possible.
 Upon acceptance into the program, a $300 non-refundable matriculation fee (which will be credited towards the first semester's tuition) is required to secure class placement.

 Official transcripts, scores and supportive application documents should be mailed to the Office of Admissions and Enrollment for Health Professions at the address below.
 If you experience technical difficulties or related problems in completing your online application, please contact:

 Students are required to attend two 5-day Residential Courses at the EVMS campus in Norfolk Virginia.
 In the first year it is at the end of the summer session the last week in July.
 In the second year it is held during the last week of May.